lydiaYchen/PerfEvaluation-IN4215/README.md

 [//]: # (This is a **5 EC course**, with **140 hours** of course work in total.
 We expect you to spread the load evenly across the 9 course weeks.)

 ##  6. <a name='Learningobjectives'></a>Learning objectives

-- Apply queueing and machine-learning models to analyze performance of modern computing systems, e.g., web servers, cloud systems, machine learning clusters, and datacenters.
+- LO1.
+Design full/fractional factorial experiments for multi-variate regression analysis, e.g., finding critical parameters for deep learning clusters.
-- Derive models to predict the performance of selected computing system designs, e.g., the average latency, failure, energy consumption, and scalability
+- LO2.
+Apply queueing theory to analyse and predict the run-time performance of applications, e.g., the average response times of on-line ML training service.
+- LO3.
+Apply machine learning models to analyse and predict the system dependability, e.g, root cause analysis for machine failure.
-- Design experiments to profile applications and their workloads, extracting key inputs for the derived queueing and machine-learning models
+- LO4.
+Conduct experiments to profile applications and extract their workload parameters on real systems, e.g., deep learning clusters
-- Develop resource provisioning policies and validate them on real computing systems
+- LO5.
+Develop resource management policies and validate them on real computing systems, e.g., deep learning clusters

 ##  7. <a name='dart:Gradingpolicy'></a>:dart: Grading policy